 Some homeopaths may be medically qualified and therefore regulated by the General Medical Council.
 Those who are medically qualified may make claims about treating conditions but would need to make clear that efficacy is due only to conventional treatments unless they hold robust clinical evidence to support claims of efficacy for individual homeopathic treatments.

-However, where practitioners are registered with a body that has appropriate accreditation in place, such as that provided by the Professional Standards Authority Voluntary Register Scheme, it seems likely that the ASA will consider such credentials to be appropriate evidence of suitable qualification for the purposes of CAP Code rule 12.2.
+However, where practitioners are registered with a body that has appropriate accreditation in place, such as that provided by the Professional Standards Authority Voluntary Register Scheme, it is possible that the ASA might consider such credentials to be appropriate evidence of suitable qualification for the purposes of CAP Code rule 12.2.
 This does not absolve marketers of their obligation to hold robust evidence to support efficacy claims.